NishkarshRaj/Functional_Thinking_Python/Numpy/NDArray.md

 <hr>

-Overview:
+## Table of Contents

 1. Reshaping an array
 2. Numpy operations
 3. Accessing elements of array

-1. Reshaping an array
+**1. Reshaping an array**

-array1 = array2.reshape(shape) //does not modify old array, creates new array
+array1 = array2.reshape(shape) #does not modify old array, creates new array

--> Creating 1D, 2D and 3D array
+* Creating 1D, 2D and 3D array
--> Dimensions
+* Dimensions

-* array.shape -> gives the shape of the array in tuple form, operator not function
+array.shape -> gives the shape of the array in tuple form, operator not function

-2. Numpy Operations -> Element wise operation for same shape arrays 2.1) Addition: numpy.add(arr1,arr2) -> element wise addition of SAME SHAPE array 2.2) Multiplication: numpy.multiply(arr1,arr2) -> element wise multiplication of SAME SHAPE Array => not matrix multiplication
+**2. Numpy Operations:** Element wise operation for same shape arrays

+2.1) Addition: numpy.add(arr1,arr2) -> element wise addition of SAME SHAPE array

+2.2) Multiplication: numpy.multiply(arr1,arr2) -> element wise multiplication of SAME SHAPE Array => not matrix multiplication

 2.3) numpy.subtract()

 2.4) numpy.divide()

 2.5) numpy.remainder()

-3. Accessing elements of the array
+**3. Accessing elements of the array**

 Indexing is used: Positive and negative (0-(N-1)) or (-N to -1)

 Most important: Accessing elements of 2D arrays -> NOTE!!! array[x][y] and array [x,y] where x defines row and y defines column both works